SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/office-addins-tutorial.md

     * Enter **MyFirstOWAaddin** for the web part name, and then select Enter.
     * Enter **My first Outlook add-in** as the description of the web part, and then select Enter.
-    * Accept the default **No JavaScipt web framework** option for the framework, and then select Enter to continue.
+    * Accept the default **No JavaScript web framework** option for the framework, and then select Enter to continue.

     ![Yeoman prompts](../../../images/add-in-yeoman.png)